 Men in the mines to dig the iron

 Men in the mills to forge the steel

 It takes a lot of men to make a gun

 Booth appears and wraps Czolgosz’s finger around the trigger.
 “All you have to do is move your little finger,” he sings, “and you can change the world”.
 Czolgosz responds “I hate this gun”.
 Guiteau joins the song with the opposite sentiment: “What a wonder is a gun!
 What a versatile invention!
 First of all, when you’ve a gun…” He spins the chamber of the revolver and points it at the audience.
-He holds it for a few seconds.
+He holds it for a few seconds of tense silence.
 “Everybody pays attention,” he continues.
 He lists all the things he can do with a gun: “remove a scoundrel, unite a party, preserve the Union, promote the sales of my book”.
 Moore follows to talk about how her gun, which she produces after fumbling through her handbag, “tells ‘em who you are, where you stand”.
 They join together to repeat Booth’s line about changing the world.
 Czolgosz closes the song with a reprise of the opening verse: